When is the Beaumont entrance exam?

 Does Beaumont provide scholarships?

 Beaumont offers a number of scholarships to students.
 Beaumont awards named scholarships as a part of tuition assistance awards.
-Beaumont also offers merit-based, legacy, and sister scholarships.
+Beaumont also offers academic, legacy, and sister scholarships.
 In addition, Beaumont is an authorized provider for the Cleveland Scholarship, EdChoice, EdChoice Expansion, and Jon Peterson Scholarship funds.
 Finally, qualified students and families could also receive scholarships from the Cleveland Diocese.
 Click Scholarships to learn more.

 I took the HSPT exam at another institution, how do I get results to Beaumont?